What to do when you’re mostly planning a wedding online

 Couples have embraced planning a wedding online

 It should come as no surprise to hear that couples are leaning on technology as they plan their weddings, but how it impacts your client experience might be.
-Because, as couples are engaged for an average of 15 months (according to The Knot’s 2019 real wedding study), that means they might be working with you for an extended period of time.
+Because, as couples are engaged for an average of 14 to 24 months (the longer end is a result of postponements due to COVID; data from The Knot’s 2021 Real Weddings Study), that means they might be working with you for an extended period of time.
 Pair that with an increasing expectation of using technology and you get statistics like this:

-- 69% of couples used a mobile wedding planning app
+- 75% of couples used a wedding planning site like The Knot

-- 32% of couples scheduled video calls with their vendors
+- 51% of couples scheduled video calls with at least one of their vendors

 What does this mean for you as a wedding pro?
 Paying attention to your virtual client experience is important since online communication accounts for a significant amount of your time working with a couple.
 And, whether it’s becoming more comfortable on camera or making sure you are an effective writer, it’s time to meet your couples where they are—and that’s online.